kyletrojahn/kyletrojahn.github.io/research.md

     “Education Reform as a Tool of State Repression”
   </summary>
   <p>
-   Utilized Finkel and Davenport’s characterizations of state repression to conduct a case study on Canada’s use of education reform as a tool of state repression to subjugate the aboriginal population into residential schools via The Indian Act of 1876.
+   Utilized Finkel and Davenport’s characterizations of state repression to conduct a case study on Canada’s use of education reform as a tool of state repression to subjugate the aboriginal population into residential schools via <i>The Indian Act of 1876</i>.
 (2019)
   </p>
 </details>
  <br>